Board of Directors

 Tammy’s background in both business and music uniquely equips her for this leadership role.
 She holds a Bachelor of Science degree in Business Management with a minor in Piano Performance from Huntington University, combining her passion for music with her strong organizational skills.
 She further advanced her expertise by earning a Master of Business Administration degree from Indiana Wesleyan University.
 With her diverse skill set and deep appreciation for the arts, Tammy is committed to fostering a thriving creative environment at Creative Arts, where performers and students alike can grow, express themselves, and experience the joy of the performing arts.

-Ainsley Werich, Manager of Arts Programming creativeartsdesign74@gmail.com
+Ainsley Werich, Programming Manager